rustielin/Blockchain-Notes/note1.md

 he know that 10,000 BTC would be worth about \$20,169,600 (as of May 20, 2017).

-2010-2012: Scandals, Hacks, Illegal Activity {#scandals-hacks-illegal-activity .unnumbered}
+2010-2012: Scandals, Hacks, Illegal Activity
 ============================================

 In the early stages of Bitcoin, there existed no exchange for trading